Post-Operative Care Instructions

 Pain Management

-Your surgeon will typically prescribe medication to help manage post-operative discomfort.
-These medications are selected based on individual factors and surgical considerations.
-Following the prescribed dosage schedule is important.
-Discuss with your surgical team before taking additional over-the-counter medications or changing dosages.
+Your surgeon may prescribe medication to help manage post-operative discomfort, depending on your individual needs and the specifics of your surgery.
+It is recommended to follow the prescribed dosage schedule for optimal pain management.
+Be sure to discuss with your surgical team before taking additional over-the-counter medications or changing dosages.

-Cold compresses may help reduce swelling in some cases.
+Cold compresses can sometimes help reduce swelling.
+However, it’s important to follow your surgeon’s guidance on whether cold therapy is appropriate for you.
 If using cold therapy, avoid placing ice directly on the skin, and instead wrap the cold pack in a cloth before application.
-Your surgeon can provide guidance on whether cold therapy is appropriate in your case.

 Many patients experience sensations of tightness or discomfort in the chest area after breast augmentation.
-These sensations often relate to the adjustment of tissues to the implants.
-If you have concerns about pain during recovery, discussing these with your healthcare provider is recommended.
+These sensations are typically due to the adjustment of tissues to the implants.
+If you experience any concerns about pain during recovery, it’s important to discuss your symptoms with your healthcare provider to ensure effective management.

 Restrictions on physical activity